martinthomson/escape-report/draft-thomson-escape-report.md

 Web.
 Currently, sites rely on connection-oriented security (provided by TLS
 {{!TLS=RFC8446}}), but Web Packaging adds a limited form of object security.
-That is, the package protects the integrity of a message, rather than providing integrity and confidentiality for its deliivery.
+That is, the package protects the integrity of a message, rather than providing integrity and confidentiality for its delivery.
 Object security is not a new concept in the context of the Web; designs like SHTTP {{?SHTTP=RFC2660}} are as old as HTTPS.
 Though the intent is for Web Packaging to have a far more narrow applicability, it provides worse security properties than HTTPS, since it